jherax/proxy-storage/README.md

  // sessionStorage is not available.
 Falling back to memoryStorage sessionStore.setItem('ulugrun', 3.1415926);

- // as sessionStorage is not available, the instance obtained
+ // as sessionStorage is not available, the instance
- // is the first storage mechanism available: memoryStorage console.dir(sessionStore);
+ // obtained is the fallback mechanism: memoryStorage console.dir(sessionStore);
 ```